 Rail service is provided by Norfolk Southern.
 The Intermodal Center is capable of handling trailer on flat car and container on flat car (TOFC/COFC) and double-stack service.
 The center is located in Foreign Trade Zone No. 83, enhancing trade and economic development.
 The Intermodal Center serves as a regional distribution hub for rail customers within a 200-mile radius and a 600-mile radius for air cargo customers.
-The IIC rail services map is displayed in Graphic X.
+The IIC rail services map is displayed in Graphic 8.5.

-CROXTON NU Outbound 3 Days a.m.
-RUTHERFORD, PA Outbound 3 Days a.m.
-MORRISVILLE, PA Outbound 3 Days a.m.
-MEMPHIS, TN CHARLESTON, SC Inbound 3 Days a.m.
-Connecting international and domestic service, through Memphis, to and from key western U.S. markets via Union Pacific (UP).
-SAVANNAH, GA Burlington Northern Santa Fe (BNSF) provides Inbound 2 Days a.m. inbound service only from the West Coast to Huntsville via Memphis.
+Connecting international and service, through Memphis, to and from key western U.S. markets via Union Pacific (UP).
+Burlington Northern Santa Fe (BNSF) provides inbound service only from the West Coast to Huntsville via Memphis.
 Typical rail time for inbound freight from the West Coast is 5 days.